lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 During the December 2015 run of the *Practical Machine Learning* course within the Johns Hopkins University Data Science Specialization offered via coursera.org, many students struggled with the slow performance of some of the machine learning models, especially *Random Forest*.

-Although the Community Mentors provided pointers on how to improve the performance of the `caret::train()` function by using the `parallel` package in conjunction with the `trainControl()` function in `caret`, many students were not able to construct a series of function calls that enabled `caret::train()` to run fast enough to be considered "usable" by the students.
+Although the Community Teaching Assistants provided pointers on how to improve the performance of the `caret::train()` function by using the `parallel` package in conjunction with the `trainControl()` function in `caret`, many students were not able to construct a series of function calls that enabled `caret::train()` to run fast enough to be considered "usable" by the students.
 Consequently, students used the `randomForest::randomForest()` function to develop predictions for the course project.

 This approach takes away one of the key advantages of the `caret` package: its ability to estimate an out of sample error by aggregating the accuracy analysis across a series of training runs.
 This is because `caret` automates the process of fitting multiple versions of a given model by varying its parameters and/or folds within a resampling / cross-validation process.